Zamboanga City: Spanish rule

-The Spanish returned to Zamboanga in 1718 and rebuilding of the fort began the following year.
-The fort would serve as defence for the Christian settlement against Moro pirates and foreign invaders for the coming years.
-There was deportation of mostly Spanish-American and Spanish vagrants from Manila to Zamboanga which helped advance a colonizing program against the Muslim south, further illustrating how the resistance to Spanish sovereignty in Mindanao and Borneo determined imperial policies on the islands.
+The Spanish returned to Zamboanga in 1718, and rebuilding of the fort began the following year.
+The fort would serve as a defense for the Christian settlement against Moro pirates and foreign invaders for the coming years.
+There was the deportation of mostly Spanish-American and Spanish vagrants from Manila to Zamboanga, which helped advance a colonizing program against the Muslim south, further illustrating how the resistance to Spanish sovereignty in Mindanao and Borneo determined imperial policies on the islands.

+While the region was already dominated by Catholicism, Muslims kept up a protracted struggle into the 18th century against the ruling Spaniards.
+A British naval squadron conducted a raid on Zamboanga in January 1798, but was driven off by the city's defensive fortifications.
+As a result of the census of 1818, there was a surveyed number of 8,640 souls in the province of Zamboanga.

+There was a detachment of 100 Spanish soldiers from Manila.
+In addition, 2 companies of Spanish soldiers from other parts of the Spanish Empire (A standard company size is 100 men), resulting in 200 Spanish soldiers, as well as a company (100) of Kapampangan soldiers, were also garrisoned in Zamboanga.
+A large but unspecified proportion of the population were deployed by the Spanish military and were part of the Spanish Artillery and Navy, mostly made up Spaniards and Mexicans.